MiohitoKiri5474/.dotfiles/README.md

 # tmux & zsh

-These are a minimal setting configuration.
+These are minimal setting configuration.

 # nvim